llllingllll/Trispend-site/docs/privacy.md

 - **Data Portability**: Pro users can export their data for backup purposes.
 - **Deletion**: Deleting the app will remove all local data.
 Device backups may retain copies depending on your backup settings.

-> We cannot access your iCloud contents.
-Sync depends on iCloud availability and network conditions.
->

 ## 4. Subscriptions & In-App Purchases

 - We use App Store / StoreKit to process purchases and entitlements.